jkumagai96/Marine_Habitat_protection/README.md

-# Habitat Protection Indexes: new monitoring measures for the conservation of threatened marine habitats
+# Habitat Protection Indexes - new monitoring measures for the conservation of threatened marine habitats

 ## Requisites:

-Code is based on R version 4.0.5 (2021-03-31) -- "Shake and Throw", drafted using RStudio Version 1.4.1103.
+Code is based on R version 4.0.3 (2020-10-10), drafted using RStudio Version 1.4.1103 -- “Wax Begonia” (Windows).

 The code relies on several packages that need to be installed for it to function properly.
 We are using the package `renv` to ensure compatibility, on first use, please run `renv::restore()` in your machine to ensure you'll install and download all packages in the needed versions.

 ## Data download:

-Please download the following datasets, and store them in the `Data_original` folder, each within a unique subfolder named as in the table below, except for habitats, which should be all stored within the same subfolder named `Habitats`:
+Please download the following datasets, and store them in the `Data_original` folder, each within a unique subfolder, except for habitats, where all shapefiles should be stored together within the same subfolder named `habitats`.

+`Data_original` Folder Structure:
+--- `habitats`
+--- `eez_land`
+--- `eez`
+--- `mpas`
+--- `ocean`

+Datasets to be added:

 | Name | Source/Website | Date accessed | Version |
 | :---: | :---: | :---: | :---: |